AI-generated child sexual abuse images could flood the internet. A watchdog is calling for action

 A crop of new AI image-generators was introduced last year and wowed the public with their ability to conjure up whimsical or photorealistic images on command.
 But most of them are not favored by producers of child sex abuse material because they contain mechanisms to block it.

-Technology providers that have closed AI models, with full control over how they’re trained and used — for instance, OpenAI’s image-generator DALL-E — have been more successful at blocking misuse, Sexton said.
+Technology providers that have closed AI models, with full control over how they’re trained and used — for instance, OpenAI’s image-generator DALL-E — appear to have been more successful at blocking misuse, Sexton said.

 In a statement released Tuesday, the company said it “strictly prohibits any misuse for illegal or immoral purposes” across its platforms.
 “We strongly support law enforcement efforts against those who misuse our products for illegal or nefarious purposes,” the statement reads.